Student nurses FAQs

 There is a map of MS services that you can link to which will enable you to search for MS health professionals (including MS nurses, neuro-specialist physiotherapists and occupational therapists, as well as other AHPs) within your local area, or in fact any area within the UK that you may care to search.
 This is always kept up-to-date.

 It may also be worth making use of local networks of MS nurses/health professionals where they exist.
 There’s no substitute for speaking to experienced professionals face-to-face about what they do on a daily basis to provide effective MS care.
 This will also be an opportunity to hear about local health and social care services available to people with MS from local health professionals.

 If you would like some further guidance about finding MS health professionals in your area, feel free to contact the MS Trust’s health professionals programme team at firstname.lastname@example.org.

 MS Nurses have a Specialist Nurse Association (UKMSSNA) that provides support, information and education to MS Specialists throughout the UK.
 There is lots of useful information on there if you want to take a look.

 Yes, there are a range of MS blogs.
 Some are written by people with MS that share real life experiences.
 There are too many to highlight here, but take a look on Google and see which you like best.

 Others are hosted by Healthcare professionals who wish to educate and inform regarding the latest evidence based practice, such as the BartsMS Blog (a blog written by an MS neurologist and the MS team at Barts Health NHS Trust, which is very popular amongst both professionals and people with MS).
 There is also the MS Trust Health Professionals' blog, which invites different professionals with an interest in MS to contribute on a wide range of different topics.
-If you would like to contribute a blog on your experiences of working with people with MS as a student, please do get in touch.
+If you would like to contribute a blog on your experiences of working with people with MS as a student, please contact email@example.com.